fish-shell/fish-shell/doc_src/index.rst

 Input/Output Redirection
 -----------------------------

-Most programs use three input/output [#]_ streams, each represented by a number called a file descriptor (FD).
-These are:
+Most programs use three input/output [#]_ streams:

-- Standard input, FD 0, for reading, defaults to reading from the keyboard.
+- Standard input ("stdin"), FD 0, for reading, defaults to reading from the keyboard.

-- Standard output, FD 1, for writing, defaults to writing to the screen.
+- Standard output ("stdout"), FD 1, for writing, defaults to writing to the screen.

-- Standard error, FD 2, for writing errors and warnings, defaults to writing to the screen.
+- Standard error ("stderr"), FD 2, for writing errors and warnings, defaults to writing to the screen.

-Any file descriptor can be directed to a different output than its default through a mechanism called a redirection.
+They are also represented by numbers: 0 for input, 1 for output, 2 for error.
+This number is called "file descriptor" or "FD".

+The destination of a stream can be changed by something known as *redirection*.

-An example of a file redirection is ``echo hello > output.txt``, which directs the output of the echo command to the file output.txt.
+An example of a redirection is ``echo hello > output.txt``, which directs the output of the echo command to the file output.txt.

 - To read standard input from a file, write ``<SOURCE_FILE``
 - To write standard output to a file, write ``>DESTINATION``